mulhoon/score.js/README.md

 	totallevels:10
 }
 ```
-levelup.js comes with 10 levels as default, each 100 points apart.
-These can easily be replaced with custom levels in the setup below.
+levelup.js comes with 10 levels as default These can easily be replaced with custom levels in the setup below.

-## Setup
+## Advanced setup

 ```
-var scorecard = new LevelUp(
+var levelup = new LevelUp(
 	{
-		persistant:boolean			// uses localStorage (TBC)
+		persistant:true				// uses localStorage -  default: true
-		levels:{}					// custom levels (more explanation soon) callback:function(){...}	// trigger when levelling up
+		callback:function(){...}	// callback when levelling up
+		levels: 					// custom levels
+		[
+			{
+				"checkmark": 0,
+				"status": "noob",
+				"quote": "You're just a little newbie"
+			},
+			{
+				"checkmark": 500,
+				"status": "champion",
+				"quote": "You're halfway there"
+			},
+			{
+				"checkmark": 1000,
+				"status": "legend",
+				"quote": "You made it!"
+			}
+		]
 	}
 );
 ```